ishmaelsanchez/givecamp/README.txt

   * Implemented using sponsor content type

 Allow project teams to collaborate with each other on projects
-  * Implemented using project content type and todo list field
+  * Implemented using project content type and mytinytodo list field

 Allow project team member to upload documents to their projects
   * File field on project nodes